 The management of tailings, both during and after mining, is the responsibility of mining companies and is subject to advanced regulatory regimes.
 This means that tailings management needs to be effective throughout the life of an operation, from initial feasibility through to closure and post-closure.

 The type of after-care can vary greatly depending on the nature of the tailings.
 In cases where tailings doesn’t contain harmful substances, water is drained from the tailings storage facility to safeguard its physical stability, and then re-shaped, covered with soil and vegetated.
 In other instances, longer-term measures may need to be put in place to safeguard the physical stability, chemical stability and subsequent land use of the tailings storage facilities.

 The mining and metals industry is working towards the elimination of fatalities and catastrophic events.
 The sound management of tailings storage facilities is therefore an integral part of company operational and risk management strategies.

 Critical control management has been identified as an approach to managing low probability, high impact events such as catastrophic failures of tailings storage facilities.
 Find out more about critical control management.

 ICMM commitment on tailings management

-Tailings dam failures at Mount Polley in Canada (2014) and Samarco in Brazil (2015) have shown that risk management cannot be taken for granted.
+Catastrophic tailings dam failures at Mount Polley (Canada) in 2014, Samarco (Brazil) in 2015 and Brumadinho (Brazil) in 2019 have shown that risk management cannot be taken for granted.

 ICMM undertook a review on tailings storage facility management in 2016.
 The review was global in scope and looked at how best to effectively maintain the safety of tailings dams.
 The review found that a greater focus on governance is needed to assure that the extensive existing technical and management guidance is effectively applied.